Involution game with specialization strategy: Introduction

-Recently, Wang et al. \cite{wang2022modeling} proposed an involution game model on a square lattice, in which agents can choose between two strategies with making different effort to strive for resource, and the allocation of the limited resources is according to the principle of maximum entropy, and the agents adjust the strategy according to the payoff difference with neighbors, and the adoption ratio of the strategy of making more efforts is used as indicator to measure the degree of involution.
-Based on the above settings, they found that more abundant social resources lead to the involution, an increase in social temperature in resource distribution suppresses the involution, and an increase in the cost of more effort does not always aggravate or suppress the involution, and the conclusions may be helpful to resist involution.
-In another work, Wang et al. \cite{wang2022involution} also discussed the involution model when social resources have spatiotemporal heterogeneity, and the resource allocation mechanism has changed in this work.
-The main method involved in the two works of Wang et al. is Agent-based model \cite{wang2022modeling,wang2022involution}, which has been widely used in financial market simulation \cite{lux1999scaling,challet2000modeling,shi2019pyramid,shi2021pyramid}, social computing \cite{li2008agent,bianchi2015agent,LU2022117878,9756916} and various other simulation studies \cite{heath2009survey, bruch2015agent}.
+Against the backdrop of widespread attention to the phenomenon of involution, Wang et al. \cite{wang2021replicator,wang2022modeling} proposed an involution game model on a square lattice, in which agents can choose between two strategies with making different effort to strive for resources.
+The agents in the model adjust their strategies according to the payoff difference with neighbors, and the ratio of adopting the strategy of making more efforts is used as the indicator to measure the degree of involution.
+Based on the above settings, they found that more abundant social resources lead to the involution; an increase in allocation parameter (decrease in the intensity of competition) in resource distribution suppresses the involution; and an increase in the cost of more effort does not always aggravate or suppress the involution.
+The conclusions may be helpful to resist involution.
+In another work, Wang et al. \cite{wang2022involution} also discussed the involution model when social resources have spatiotemporal heterogeneity, and in this work they changed the resource allocation mechanism.
+In other academic communities such as psychology \cite{liu2022have}, there has also been some researches on involution not long ago.